 Model validations are a vital component of monitoring a financial institution’s Bank Secrecy Act/anti-money laundering (BSA/AML) risk.
 However, many institutions don’t know what a model is, let alone when an independent third-party validation is required.
-For BSA software, the question of what constitutes a model can be a bit gray.
+For AML software, the question of what constitutes a model can be a bit gray.
 The term model refers to a quantitative method that applies statistical, economic, financial or mathematical theories, techniques, and assumption to process input data into quantitative estimates (OCC 2011-12; SR 11-7).
 Now that’s a legal mouthful.
 To simplify, this applies to a BSA department’s transaction monitoring system, customer risk rating system, sanctions and watchlist scanning, currency transaction reporting systems and the institution's CECL automation because they use quantitative data to produce outcomes.
 A tool, on the other hand, provides outputs which do not qualify as quantitative estimates.
 A tool may be a system that reorganizes data by aggregation, categorizing, or mapping, such as sophisticated spreadsheets.
 Over the past two years, model risk management is one of the most commonly cited areas of regulatory AML criticism, particularly in the area of transaction monitoring and higher risk customer due diligence.
 If suspicious activity monitoring is the cornerstone of a strong BSA program, it must start with a strong model with reliable data and outputs.
-At our recent Abrigo BAM+ User Group conference, Jason Chorlins of Kaufman Rossin spoke on model validations in easy to understand terms.
+At an Abrigo BAM+ User Group conference Jason Chorlins of Kaufman Rossin spoke on model validations in easy to understand terms.
 Here are five tips to ensure that your BSA program models are validated in accordance with regulatory expectations:

 - Know the four components of a model.
 Each model must be validated by an independent third party if these components point to the AML system as a model:

 - Information Input Component: Delivers assumptions and data to the model